DarthBenro008/greencredus/readme.md

 - `git push origin my-amazing-feature`
 - Open a pull request :)

-* For running this project successfully you'll need to create a `.env` file and store your firebase credentials there like following
+* For running this project successfully you'll need to create a `.env` file and store your firebase credentials there like following in the ./client folder

 ```
 REACT_APP_FIREBASE_API_KEY=